yanchith/emacs.d/README.md

 ## File manipulation

-- `C-x C-f`     find or create a file and open it in a new buffer
+- `C-x C-f`     find or create-in-memory a file and open it in a new buffer
-- `C-x s`       save files interactively
+- `C-x s`       save all file visiting buffers interactively
-- `C-x C-s`     save file
+- `C-x C-s`     save current file visiting buffer
 - `C-x C-w`     save file as ...

 ## Buffers